Dentists have pandemic stress in patients with worn, cracked or broken teeth - ExBulletin

 Ward, a former president of the British Columbia Dental Association, said he was attending a zoom meeting with a colleague who said he recently saw more damaged teeth as a result of bruxism, a condition known as bruxism.

-“Especially over the last year and a half, we’ve seen a big rise in our business as a whole,” he said.
+In particular, he said, over the last year and a half, there has been a huge rise in our business as a whole.

 Clenching teeth and clenching jaws are usually associated with stress, and people’s stress levels increased during the pandemic, Ward said.